What is a Compliance Framework?

 How do auditors evaluate AI agent compliance?

 Auditors look for the same things they look for with human systems: documented controls, evidence of enforcement, and audit trails.
-Intercept's decision logs, version-controlled policies, and structured audit events provide this evidence in a machine-readable format.
+PolicyLayer's decision logs, version-controlled policies, and structured audit events provide this evidence in a machine-readable format.

 FURTHER READING